bibanon/bibanon/Blindmute-Loli-Characters.md

 ### The Wall Family

 * **James Wall** - Also known as Jimaroonie and later on as The Procrastinator.
 Made beibiez with Sharon (oh noes!)
-* Cynthia - Business oriented wymyn.
+* **Cynthia** - Business oriented wymyn.
 And, of course, as such she is strong, independent and being cheated on.
-* Eric - Where do we begin?
+* **Eric** - Where do we begin?
 A pedophile, a feet fetishist (hence the link next to his name, dummy), a white privileged middle class teenager and worst of all: A FUCKING EMO!
-* Melanie - Aged 12 and horny for some protagonist meat.
+* **Melanie** - Aged 12 and horny for some protagonist meat.
-* Amelia - Just your generic loli.
+* **Amelia** - Just your generic loli.
 You'll see a lot of those here.
 Not to be confuzeled with Jake's sister.

 ### Melinda's Family

-> Now in Ohio you can run into some pretty southerny people, but these were authentic church every Sunday the Civil War isn't over southerners.
+> *"Now in Ohio you can run into some pretty southerny people, but these were authentic church every Sunday the Civil War isn't over southerners."*
-> - Any more "southerny" and they'd be eating penguins.
+> \- Any more "southerny" and they'd be eating penguins.

 * **Melinda's Niece** - A fierce loli rival to Erika.

----

 * **Melinda's Dad** - REDNECK
 * **Melinda's Mom** - DEAD
 * **Melinda's Sister** - FAT